Plutora Blog - Release Management

 - Vendors, yes vendors.
 The amount of times we have seen vendors overlooked from accessing the release schedule is absurd.
 Your vendors need to know your release dates and major milestones.
 They need it for there planning to ensure they can deliver what they are on the hook for.

 There is no use having a release schedule if no-one knows about it or can’t access it.
 Having lots of different schedule versions in a file share or sharepoint somewhere is no good either.
 You need to ensure that whether your release schedule is in Plutora or in some other location that stakeholders know where it is and can easily access it.

 Using Plutora has many advantages such as the release schedule is always the latest and greatest version of the real world.
 How you ask because managers of Plutora are coordinating all there activities from Plutora in real time.

-was originally conceived due to the frustration experienced around visibility into the release pipeline.
+Was originally conceived due to the frustration experienced around visibility into the release pipeline.
 Regardless if your an enterprise release management team following the waterfall methodology or a single software line running a Scrum or Agile dev process the need to see the release pipeline is equally the same.
-Basically you need to know what is happening and when to make decisions around various factors.
+Basically, you need to know what is happening and when to make decisions about various factors.